pdf/golifx/README.md

 }
 ```

-EventUpdateColor is emitted by a Light when it's Color is updated
+EventUpdateColor is emitted by a Light or Group when its Color is updated

 #### type EventUpdateLabel